Zmiyov/EventNote/README.md

 # EventNote
+My pet project.
-Schedule for photographers and videographers
+Schedule for photographers and videographers.
+In this app I use FSCalendar, collection view with diffable data source, core data, MapKit, Google Places API, local notifications.